tamulib-dc-labs/docs/_sources/applications/avalon/avalon_importing_entities.rst.txt

 * You must include **either** "Bibliographic ID" and "Bibliographic ID Label" columns **or** "Other Identifier Type" and "Other Identifier" columns.
 If you use "Other Identifier" make sure you put "local" under the "Other Identifier Type" and then the local identifer under "Other Identifier".
 * The table should include a column for "File".
 This should be a filepath relative to the automatically generated folder.
 If you used the name "Content" for the subfolder, the file path may look like :code:`content/file_name`.
 * Adjacent to the right of "File" there should be a column called "Label".
 This will be a label for each audio/video file.
-* You need a "Date Issued" column.
+* You need a "Date Issued" column (non negotiable).
 Dates should follow YYYY-MM-DD format.
 If the day is unknown, stop after the month.
 If the month is unknown, add an "X" after the year (YYYYX).
 If part of the year is unknown, add an X for the digits you don't know (YYYX).
 If the entire date is unknown write "unknown/unknown".
-* Add title.
+* You need a "Title" column (non negotiable).
+* Do not use a "Duration" column with Avalon 7.8.
+It will cause an error.
-* If you have transcripts or PDFs, they should go under the same row as their corresponding audio/video file.
+* If you have transcripts, they should go under the same row as their corresponding audio/video file.
 Similar to "File" and "Label" for the A/V file, a transcript will need adjacent "Transcript File" and "Label" columns.
-If you are uploading PDFs, name the columns "Caption File" and "Label".
-"Transcript File" and "Caption File" should be filepaths.
+"Transcript File" should be a filepath.
+* If you have PDFs, they cannot be uploaded under a batch upload.
+They can only be ingested using an API key.

 -------------------------
 Uploading through Dropbox